BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 ## Roadmap

-BoldContacts is currently doing beta testing of the iOS app.
+BoldContacts is currently doing beta testing of the iOS app, and working on testing code.
 If you would like a beta testing invitation, and you have a current iPhone or iPad, then please email joel@joelparkerhenderson.com.

 Next up we are creating an Android version.

+Future ideas:

+* Add hardware buttons.
+For example add two cheap generic BLE buttons: 'next contact' with wraparound, and 'call now' that automatically starts a video call.
+This means the phone can be docked, and the person can skip any the steps of phone unlocking, or fingerprint reading, or accessibily taps.
+This also means the photo can be full screen.

 ## Setup